Ylianst/EMB-Serial/tools/SerialCapture-HighLevel/README.md

 ![image](https://github.com/Ylianst/EMB-Serial/blob/main/docs/images/SerialCapture-HighLevel02.png)

-This software will attempt detect a switch from 19200 to 57600 baud and automatically follow and confinue to forward traffic at the new higher speed.
+This software will attempt detect a switch command from 19200 to 57600 baud and automatically follow and continue to forward traffic at the new higher speed.

 ## Features